 \section{Simulation Study}

 In this section, we compare the empirical performance of different procedures of estimating the loading matrices of a tensor factor model, under various simulation setups.
 Specifically, we consider the following procedures: the non-iterative and iterative methods, and the intermediate output from the iterative procedures when the number of iteration is 1 after initialization.
-If TIPUP is used as UINIT and UITER, the one step procedure will be denoted as 1TIPUP.
-Simlar for 1UP and 1TOPUP.
-We consider the following combinations of UINIT and UITER. \begin{itemize} \item UP based: (i) UP, (ii) 1UP and (iii) iUP \item TIPUP based: (iv) TIPUP, (v) 1TIPUP and (vi) iTIPUP \item TOPUP based: (vii) TOPUP, (viii) 1TOPUP and (ix) iTOPUP \item mixed iterative: (x) TIPUP-1TOPUP, and (xi) TIPUP-iTOPUP \item mixed iterative: (xii) TOPUP-1TIPUP, and (xiii) TOPUP-iTIPUP \end{itemize} Our empirical results show that (xii) and (xiii) are always inferior than (v) and (vi) respectively.
+If TIPUP is used as \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-ITER}, the one step procedure will be denoted as 1TIPUP.
+Similarly for 1UP and 1TOPUP.
+We consider the following combinations of \text{$\widehat U_k$-INIT} and \text{$\widehat U_k$-ITER}. \begin{itemize} \item UP based: (i) UP, (ii) 1UP and (iii) iUP \item TIPUP based: (iv) TIPUP, (v) 1TIPUP and (vi) iTIPUP \item TOPUP based: (vii) TOPUP, (viii) 1TOPUP and (ix) iTOPUP \item mixed iterative: (x) TIPUP-1TOPUP, and (xi) TIPUP-iTOPUP \item mixed iterative: (xii) TOPUP-1TIPUP, and (xiii) TOPUP-iTIPUP \end{itemize} Our empirical results show that (xii) and (xiii) are always inferior to (v) and (vi) respectively.
 Hence results used (xii) and (xiii) are not shown here.